 Basepair can analyze hundreds or even thousands of samples in parallel, with minimal setup.
 The researchers at MSKCC were able to use Basepair’s platform to run analysis on three NGS data types in hours, when alternative approaches would have taken days or weeks.

 Their results were high-quality, included interactive visuals, and were publication-ready.
 Dr. Omar Abdel-Wahab and his lab were able to get their paper in Nature much faster than if they tried to manually analyze their data with open-source tools, or had to wait for the center’s bioinformatics core.

 Want to try Basepair yourself?
-We have a free two-week trial available for all new users – simply use the link below to sign up (no credit card details required).
+We have a free 14-day trial available for all new users – simply use the link below to sign up (no credit card details required).